dewmguy/ItemLevelCalculator/README.md

 ## Weapon damage

 Weapon type, quality, item level, and weapon profile select a DPS curve or a pair of nearby observed points.
-Let \(D\) be the selected damage per second, \(T\) the attack delay in milliseconds, and \(w\) the width of the damage range.
+Let $D$ be the selected damage per second, $T$ the attack delay in milliseconds, and $w$ the width of the damage range.
 Average damage per attack is:

 $$
 \text{AverageSwing} = D\frac{T}{1000}